CloudCIX/framework/README.md

 ## Framework Environment Variables

-### `public-key.rsa`
-- Public key is used by all CloudCIX APIs to decode json tokens created by the Membership API

 ### `POD_SECRET_KEY`
 - This is the Django secret key value that is used to secure signed data.
 - More information can be found [here](https://docs.djangoproject.com/en/2.2/topics/signing/#protecting-the-secret-key)